yang217/learn-anything/CONTRIBUTING.md

 java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb
 ```

 4. [Elasticsearch](https://www.elastic.co).
-Elasticsearch is needed for fetching maps and suggestions on the website.
+Is needed for fetching maps and suggestions on the website.
 You can install and run it with:

 ```Bash
 wget https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-5.5.2.tar.gz